yassine955/clean-react-app/README.md

 # :wrench: Changes

-Markup : _ Unnecessary files have been removed
+- Unnecessary files have been removed
-Markup : _ CSS Modules have been enabled
+- CSS Modules have been enabled
-Markup : _ SASS enabled
+- SASS enabled
-Markup : _ Public folder is clean
+- Public folder is clean

 After installation ⬇️

 ```bash
 yarn add or npm install
 ```

+To run project

 ```bash
 yarn start or npm start